Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings: Modal analysis of turbulent transonic buffet cells

-Figure~\ref{fig:SPOD_AoA6_w_ONLY} isolates the spanwise-oriented velocity perturbations via $w$-based SPOD at the characteristic Strouhal numbers for the buffet cell mode (Fig.~\ref{fig:SPOD_spectra}, green circles) between $\lambda = \left[0^{\circ}, 35^{\circ}\right]$.
-At $\lambda=0^{\circ}$, a stationary separation cell mode is observed at $St=0.02$, as reported in \cite{lusher2025highfidelity_JFM}.
+For the detection and identification of sweep dependence of the buffet cell mode, SPOD analysis based on the spanwise-oriented $w$-velocity was found to be very suitable for this purpose.
+It can isolate the 3D mode (indicated by the green circle in Figures~\ref{fig:SPOD_spectra}$(a)$-$(f)$) and track its evolution with sweep angle, even when it overlaps in the same frequency band as the shock oscillation mode.
+Figure~\ref{fig:SPOD_AoA6_w_ONLY} isolates the spanwise-oriented velocity perturbations via $w$-based SPOD at the characteristic Strouhal numbers for the buffet cell mode (Fig.~\ref{fig:SPOD_spectra}) between $\lambda = \left[0^{\circ}, 35^{\circ}\right]$.
+At $\lambda=0^{\circ}$, a quasi-stationary separation cell mode is observed at $St=0.02$, as reported in \cite{lusher2025highfidelity_JFM}.
 Upstream travelling fluid within the separated boundary layer diverges in the $\pm z$ directions at the saddle point of the separation bubble along the shock front at $x \sim 0.35$.
 Two wavelengths of the instability are visible across the span.
-When the flow is unswept, these separation cells form at different spanwise locations between successive periods of the low-frequency buffet cycle (Figure 9, 11 \cite{lusher2025highfidelity_JFM}), coupled to the main shock wave.
+When the flow is unswept, these separation cells form at different spanwise locations between successive periods of the low-frequency buffet cycle (Figure 9, 11 \cite{lusher2025highfidelity_JFM}).
 The separation cells grow and reattach at a given spanwise location with minimal spanwise movement when the flow is unswept (Fig.12, \cite{lusher2025highfidelity_JFM}).
 When a weak cross-flow $(\lambda = 5^{\circ}, 10^{\circ})$ is imposed, the same mode becomes a spanwise travelling mode of the same wavelength but increased frequency of ($St=0.06,0.1$).
 At these weakly-swept conditions, the perturbations at the shock are out of phase with the trailing edge flow.
 While there is strong three-dimensionality from the separation cells, the 2D chordwise motion of the shock still dominates (spectra in Fig.~\ref{fig:SPOD_spectra}).

 At $\lambda = 15^{\circ} - 35^{\circ}$ in the SPOD modes of Fig.~\ref{fig:SPOD_AoA6_w_ONLY}, the increased sweep is visible downstream of the SBLI.
 The 3D mode strengthens and shifts to the intermediate frequency range of $St \sim 0.33$.
 At the strongest sweep level of $\lambda = 35^{\circ}$ (as in the full aircraft swept wing configuration the 2D-CRM section in this study is taken from \cite{CRM}), the 3D mode strength is comparable to the 2D shock mode (Fig.~\ref{fig:SPOD_spectra}).
 This may be one explanation as to why the 3D buffet cell mode is found to be dominant on finite-wing configurations \cite{T2020,MTP2020,SH2023,VMD_Ohmichi2024}, compared to the 2D shock mode dominance on unswept/narrow straight wings.